PhilippSpiess/DistRobotics/README.md

 ### 7. Control the robot with the new weights:

 - Connect the robot to the 24V power supply.
-- Then run the following (it should automatically calibrate itself)
+- Then run the following (The robot should first automatically calibrate itself)

 ```
 git pull               # Updates the code and the weights